casper-astro/tutorials_devel/docs/tutorials/rfsoc/readme.md

 The RFDC yellow block is designed to detect the tile architecture (quad/dual) and the generation (gen 1/3) of the selected platform as specified by an RFSoC platform yellow block.
-This provides a forward compatability mechansim as more RFSoC platforms are targeted in CASPER and as Xilinx inevitably produces future generations of the RFSoC.
+This provides a forward compatibility mechanism as more RFSoC platforms are targeted in CASPER and as Xilinx inevitably produces future generations of the RFSoC.